ParadiseSS13/Paradise/tgui/docs/component-reference.md

 function which takes in the data associated with that cell and returns the props(or children).

+`headerCellProps.all` and `datumCellProps.all` can be used to specify props for all cells in all columns.

 The following is an example of how to use `Table.Sortable`.
 ```jsx
 const data = [